oroinc/documentation/commerce/user_guide/overview/system/menus_overview.rst

 User Menu
 """""""""

-In Management Console, user can access their profile configuration, emails, tasks and events via a **usermenu** (by clicking on your name in the upper-right corner of the application).
+In Management Console, user can access their profile configuration, emails, tasks and events via a **usermenu** (by clicking on your name on the top right of the application).

 .. image:: /user_guide/img/system/menus/user_menu.png